visidata/visidata.org/formats.md

 These are the currently supported sources:

 - **tsv** (tab-separated value)
     - Plain and simple.
-VisiData writes tsv format by by default.
+VisiData writes tsv format by default.
-    - See the `--delimiter` option.
+    - See the `--tsv-delimiter` option.

 - **csv** (comma-separated value)
     - .csv files are a scourge upon the earth, and still regrettably common.